 - a) for the purposes of policy 3.3.3, those lands contiguous to existing or planned corridors and transportation facilities where development would have a negative impact on the corridor or facility.
-The extent of the adjacent lands may be recommended in provincial guidance or based on municipal approaches that achieve the same objectives; - b) for the purposes of policies 4.4.2.2 and 4.5.2.5, those lands contiguous to lands on the surface of known petroleum resources, mineral deposits, or deposits of mineral aggregate resources where it is likely that development would constrain future access to the resources.
-The extent of the adjacent lands may be recommended by the Province; and - c) for the purposes of policy 4.6.3, those lands contiguous to a protected heritage property.
+The extent of the adjacent lands may be recommended in provincial guidance or based on municipal approaches that achieve the same objectives; - b) for the purposes of policy 4.1.8, those lands contiguous to a specific natural heritage feature or area where it is likely that development or site alteration would have a negative impact on the feature or area.
+The extent of the adjacent lands may be recommended by the Province or based on municipal approaches which achieve the same objectives;

-Adverse effect: as defined in the
+- c) for the purposes of policies 4.4.2.2 and 4.5.2.5, those lands contiguous to lands on the surface of known petroleum resources, mineral deposits, or deposits of mineral aggregate resources where it is likely that development would constrain future access to the resources.
+The extent of the adjacent lands may be recommended by the Province; and - d) for the purposes of policy 4.6.3, those lands contiguous to a protected heritage property.

-Environmental Protection Act, means one or more of:
+Adverse effect: as defined in the Environmental Protection Act, means one or more of:

-- a) impairment of the quality of the natural environment for any use that can be made of it; - b) injury or damage to property or plant or animal life; - c) harm or material discomfort to any person; - d) an adverse effect on the health of any person; - e) impairment of the safety of any person; - f) rendering any property or plant or animal life unfit for human use; - g) loss of enjoyment of normal use of property; and - h) interference with normal conduct of business.
+- a) impairment of the quality of the natural environment for any use that can be made of it: - injury or damage to property or plant or animal life; - c) harm or material discomfort to any person; - d) an adverse effect on the health of any person; - e) impairment of the safety of any person; - f) rendering any property or plant or animal life unfit for human use; - g) loss of enjoyment of normal use of property; and - h) interference with normal conduct of business.